Police of Poland: General commander of the Policja

 The Policja's general commander is the senior-most officer of the Polish police.
 The rank of the general commander (usually General Inspector) is considered to be equivalent to that of a ranking general in the Polish military and both general inspektors and chief inspectors (who are also considered Police 'Generals') are entitled to wear embroidered white eagles, the state symbol, on their uniform lapels.

 The commander’s apparatus is the National Police Headquarters based in Warsaw's Puławska Street.
 It is from here that the day-to-day administration and organisation of the Polish police's activities is coordinated.
-The hedquarters is considered to have jurisdictional supremacy over all its other units, and subordinate commanders are responsible to the general commander in their capacity as his regional 'executives'.
+The headquarters is considered to have jurisdictional supremacy over all its other units, and subordinate commanders are responsible to the general commander in their capacity as his regional 'executives'.

 The position has existed in a number of guises throughout the existence of the Polish police, and whilst the current office came into being following Poland's transformation into a liberal democracy in 1990, the same rank was also used for the highest-ranking officer of the State Police of the Second Republic during the inter-war years.
 Nowadays, holders of this office are considered to be successors to the commanders of the inter-war state police; commanding officers of the communist-era Milicja Obywatelska (Citizens' Militia) however, are not considered successors of the original cadre of Policja generals as they exercised authority over an organisation often utilised by the state as an instrument of political oppression.

 Since 1990 there have been twelve general commanders of the Policja who have completed their service.
-General Inspector Marek Papała, the formet holder of the office, was assassinated by a person or persons unknown on 25 June 1998.
+General Inspector Marek Papała, the former holder of the office, was assassinated by a person or persons unknown on 25 June 1998.
 He was shot in the head with a silenced weapon whilst exiting his car near his home in Warsaw's southern Mokotów district.
 The commander's murder remains unsolved and is considered to be one of the most significant outstanding cases under active investigation by the Polish police.